Safe Outback Travel

 - Water – carry a large container of water.
 (20+)

-- Communications – Mobile coverage: Determine the coverage of your mobile and if necessary upgrade for maximum coverage for your trip.
+- Communications – Mobile coverage: Determine the coverage of your mobile and if a necessary upgrade for maximum coverage for your trip.
 For more remote travel, consider VHF/UHF and EPIRB devices.

 - Remember the adage about ‘the journey and the destination’.
 Plan to stop and explorer the areas you are travelling through.
 This will break the trip up and keep you fresh.
 Plan to do this every 2-3 hours.